 I typically work 40 to 45 hours a week.
 I try and get eight hours of sleep a night, but sometimes I only manage to get six due to my husband’s unusual work schedule.
 I have about four weeks of vacation but typically take less than I accrue.

 Do you have family, and if so, do you have enough time to spend with them?

-It is difficult for me to see my husband on weekdays due to our differing schedules, and I typically work at least one day of every weekend.
-Therefore, my time with my husband always feels very limited.
+It is difficult for me to see my husband on weekdays due to our differing schedules, and I typically work at least one day every weekend.
+Therefore, my time with my husband always feels minimal.
 It is definitely an area for improvement in my career.

 Are you satisfied with your income?

-I am very satisfied with my income.
-I did not expect an income where I could comfortably pay off my loans each month, and am grateful I have not had to switch to a different repayment plan.
+I am delighted with my income.
+I did not expect an income to pay off my loans each month comfortably, and I am grateful I have not had to switch to a different repayment plan.